vijayv95/mailpicker/.github/ISSUE_TEMPLATE/epic.md

+---
+name: Epic
+about: High-level capability, subsystem, or module to be delivered
+title: "[EPIC] "
+labels: epic
+assignees: ""
+---

 # Epic: {{ Epic Title }}

 ## Summary

-A high-level description of the capability, subsystem, or module this epic covers.
+Describe the high-level capability or subsystem this epic covers.
-Describe the purpose, scope, and intended outcomes without going into technical detail.
+State the purpose, scope, and intended outcome, without technical deep dives.

 ## Goals

-- What this epic aims to deliver
+List what this epic aims to deliver:

-- What functionality or architecture should exist once complete
-- What user or system problem it solves
+- …
+- …
+- …

 ## Non-Goals

-- What this epic *does not* include
+Explicitly state what is *not* included:

+- …
-- Deferred concerns
+- …
-- Related but explicitly out-of-scope features
+- Deferred or related areas that are intentionally out of scope.

 ## Motivation

 Why this epic exists.

-Include: architectural reasoning, dependencies, risk factors, or links to higher-level design docs (if any).
+Include architectural reasoning, product/system impact, risks, or links to design notes/specs.

 ## Deliverables

-List of expected outputs once the epic is completed, e.g.:
+Expected outputs once the epic is complete:

-- Module implemented
+- Implemented module / subsystem
-- Public API defined
+- Public API or interface definition
 - Documentation and diagrams
-- Test coverage
+- Unit/integration tests
-- Integration with other modules
+- Integration with dependent components

-## Breakdown (Issues Under This Epic)
+## Breakdown (Child Issues)

-Use real GitHub issue references once created:
+Convert these to real issue numbers later:

 - [ ] #{{ID}} Feature: …
-- [ ] #{{ID}} Feature: …
 - [ ] #{{ID}} Task: …
-- [ ] #{{ID}} Bug: … (if known upfront)
+- [ ] #{{ID}} Bug: … (if applicable)

-(These may grow over time.)
+(Additional tasks may be added as the design evolves.)

 ## Acceptance Criteria

-Define what must be true for the epic to be considered complete:
+The epic is complete when:

-- All linked issues resolved
+- All child issues are resolved
-- All APIs documented
+- APIs and behaviors match this description
+- Documentation is updated
-- No unaddressed security concerns
+- No unaddressed security or architectural concerns remain
-- Integration tests passing
+- Integration and regression tests pass
-- Behavior matches description in this epic

-## Dependencies
+## Dependencies (Optional)

-(Optional)

 - Blocked by: #{{ID}}
 - Blocks: #{{ID}}